Defacto2/server/README.md

 - Pagination
 - 0 vary the number based on the query performance
 - 1 vary the per-page based on total records, so 1000 per page except if a result is lt 1500, then just show the complete result.
-- HTML3 /d/ links so they can so they can use the /html3 error template
 - Embed templates
 - Fix tag descriptions and the Name of `filepack`
 - Add both group_for and group_by to distinct results.